warrensbox/terraform-switcher/www/docs/usage/config-files.md

 CPU architecture of the downloaded binaries defaults to `tfswitch`'s host architecture.
-The `.tfswitch.toml` file can be configured with a `arch` parameter for `tfswitch` to download binary of the CPU architecture that doens't match the
+The `.tfswitch.toml` file can be configured with a `arch` parameter for `tfswitch` to download binary of the CPU architecture that doesn't match the
 host:

 ```toml